BlendingJake/JTools-Py/README.md

 >into a string.
 The basic usage is `Formatter(<spec>).single(<item>)`, although
 >`.many` exists as well.
 >Fields to be replaced should be wrapped in `{{}}` and any valid
->field query string for `Getter` can be used.
+>field query string for `Query` can be used.
 For example,
 >`Formatter('Name: {{name}}').format({"name": "John Smith"})` results in
 >`Name: John Smith`.
 Below are some specific details.

- * The field specifications from `Getter` are valid here, so the above example could instead be `'First Name: {{name.$split(" ").0}}'` to get `First Name: John` instead.
+ * The field specifications from `Query` are valid here, so the above example could instead be `'First Name: {{name.$split(" ").0}}'` to get `First Name: John` instead.